peterneis/peterneis.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in economics at the the Centre d’Etudes et de Recherches sur le Développement International (CERDI).
+I am a postdoctoral researcher in economics at the Centre d’Etudes et de Recherches sur le Développement International (CERDI).

 My research interests are focused on **Development Economics**, **Law & Economics** and **Applied Microeconometrics**.